-The present research used descriptive analysis, namely, a search effort and disclosure of relevant information contained in the presentation data which were shorter and simple, eventually leading to the need for explanation and interpretation (Simamora, 2004).
-The analysis of the company's internal environment was described in internal factor evaluation (IFE) matrix, and the company's external environment analysis was described in the external factor evaluation (EFE) matrix.
+Designs.
+The present research used descriptive analysis, namely a search effort and disclosure of relevant information contained in the presentation data which was shorter and simple, eventually leading to the need for explanation and interpretation (Simamora, 2004).
+The analysis of the company's internal environment was described in Internal Factor Evaluation (IFE) matrix and the company's external environment analysis was described in the External Factor Evaluation (EFE) matrix.
 Starting from IFE and EFE matrices, a combination of SWOT matrices was then performed.
-The research was conducted on the traditional market in Bali, and the research object was the development strategy of cultural-based traditional market revitalization in Bali.
+The research was conducted on the traditional market in Bali and the research object was the development strategy of cultural-based testing to the present the search object was the development strategy of cultural-based testing the search object was the development strategy of cultural-based testing the search object was the development strategy of cultural-based testing the search object was the development strategy of cultural-based testing the search object was the development strategy of cultural-based testing the search object was the development strategy of cultural-based testing the search object was the development strategy of cultural-based testing the search object was the development strategy of cultural-based testing the search object was the search object was the development strategy of cultural-based testing the search object was the search object was

-Population and samples
+Population and Samples.
 The population in this research was policy makers in Bali Province, in relation to the development and revitalization planning of traditional market, and traders doing their activity in traditional market.
-From the 34 traditional markets already revitalized, there were 18 traditional market managers and 2 experts (from the Department of Industry and Commerce, Level 1 Regional Government of Bali) used; thus, the total respondents were 20 people.
+From the 34 traditional markets already revitalized, there were 18 traditional market managers and 2 experts (from Department of Industry and Commerce, Level 1 Regional Government of Bali) used, thus that the total respondents were 20 people.
 The determination of respondents made as samples was taken based on convenience sampling, i.e. ease to be found and interviewed.

-The data collection method employed was direct interviews with policy makers at Level 1 Regional Government of Bali, the Department of Industry and Commerce, and traditional market managers.
-The interview technique used the Delphi method, consisting of three stages: asking the identification of key variables, both internally and externally, that affect company performance; giving weight (importance level) for each variable; and giving assessment on important variables that affect traditional market performance (with a score from 1 to 4).
-The data analysis used internal and external strategic factor matrix (IE).
-This study uses an interview instrument, not using a questionnaire, so no validity test and instrument reliability is required.
+The data collection method employed was direct interviews with policy makers at Level 1 Regional Government of Bali, Department of Industry and Commerce, and traditional market managers.
+The interview technique used Delphi method, consisting of three stages: 1) asking the identification of key variables, both internally and externally that affect company performance, 2) giving weight (importance level) for each variable, 3) giving assessment on important variables that affect traditional market performance (with a score from 1 to 4).
+The data analysis used Internal and External Strategic Factor Matrix (IE).
+This study uses an interview instrument, not using a questionnaire, so no validity test and instrument reliability is required

-4. Result and discussion
+4. Result and Discussion